-A Domestic Violence Order, also called a Protection Order, is made after a Magistrates Court receives an application under section 32 of the Domestic and Family Violence Prevention Act 2012.
+A Domestic Violence Order, also called a Protection Order, is made after a Magistrates Court receives an application under section 32 of the Act.

 A temporary order becomes a final/permanent order if the respondent does not appear in court, if the respondent consents to the making of the order, or if the court determines that the order is necessary or desirable to prevent domestic violence at the conclusion of a hearing.

 If the respondent is not present in court when a Protection Order is made against them, a copy of the Protection Order must either be served on them, or they must be notified of its existence, before it is valid.